 2. Take a nature walk.

-If herons, ospreys, swans, turtles, and bullfrogs are of interest to you, you should find your way to the 276-acre Terrapin Beach Park, featuring 4000 feet of shoreline, 73 wetland acres, and a 3.25-mile oyster chaff walking trail that runs through meadows, wetlands, tidal ponds, and sandy beaches.
+If herons, ospreys, swans, turtles, and bullfrogs are of interest to you, you should find your way to the 276-acre Terrapin Nature Park, featuring 4000 feet of shoreline, 73 wetland acres, and a 3.25-mile oyster chaff walking trail that runs through meadows, wetlands, tidal ponds, and sandy beaches.
 A boardwalk overlooking the Bay Bridge is wheelchair-accessible and offers benches for relaxation.
 The trail connects to the Cross Island Trail system.